-It points out the difference between drawing, doodling and sketching and stresses the many benefits of doodling.
-Students choose one question to answer combining doodle, sketch, and writing.
+It points out the difference between drawing, doodling, and sketching and stresses the many benefits of doodling.
+Students choose one question to answer combining doodle, sketching, and writing.
 It is great for showing new students that you don’t need to be able to draw realistically in order to express ideas, thoughts, and feelings visually.
-It has lots of examples and ideas for inspiration to help new students dive in quickly with plenty examples of different visual elements and techniques used in mind mapping.
+It has lots of examples and ideas for inspiration to help new students dive in quickly with plenty of examples of different visual elements and techniques used in mind mapping.
 It is a great way to get to know your students and for the class to learn about each other.

-This lesson contains:
+This Doodle Icebreaker activity art lesson contains:

-•A Google Slides presentation outlining the assignment that you can present in class or share with students digitally.
+- A Google Slides presentation outlining the assignment that you can present in class or share with students digitally.

-A PDF describing the benefits of doodling and sketching.
+- A PDF describing the benefits of doodling and sketching.

-•A PDF explaining the difference between drawing, doodling, and sketching.
+- A PDF explaining the difference between drawing, doodling, and sketching.

-•A PDF illustrating how doodling, sketching, and writing can be used in combination to map ideas and thoughts.
+- A PDF illustrating how doodling, sketching, and writing can be used in combination to map ideas and thoughts.

-•A PDF that describes the details of the assignment.
+- A PDF that describes the details of the assignment.
 There are 6 questions for students to choose from that encourage them to share something about themselves.